-Declaration of Changes to the Register of Interests – none; Declaration of Interest in items on the Agenda – none; Requests for Dispensations – none
+Declaration of Changes to the Register of Interests – none; Declaration of Interest in items on the Agenda – Cllr J Cobbett neighbours the land to the west of Windmill Lane and the residents of 47 Eyhorne Street and he will abstain from commenting or voting on these planning applications; Requests for Dispensations – none

 - Approval of minutes of last meeting (circulated prior to meeting)

-It was resolved that the minutes were a true and accurate record of the meeting, but needed further clarification in items:
+It was resolved that the minutes were a true and accurate record of the meeting.

 - Matters Arising (not covered elsewhere on the agenda) –